 Option Action Name On the 'Team Document' dialog, type a name for the document.
-This is the name that you use to recognize and open the document in the Team Library folders.
-RTF Template Click on the drop-down arrow and select a document report system-template name, to create a document of that type OK Click on this button to generate the document through the Document Report Generator , containing the information currently displayed in the Specification Manager , within the parameters of the report template.
-At the same time: The Team Library window opens The 'Formal Reviews' category is created (if it does not already exist) in the Team Library A folder is created with the same name as the Specification Package (if it does not already exist) in the 'Formal Reviews' category The review document name is added to this folder The document is displayed in the 'TeamLibrary' tab for any further editing and modification you need, although the document is effectively ready for immediate use.
-If you have bound the Package to a different Team Library' folder, the 'Review Document' is created in that folder instead of under the 'Formal Reviews' category.
+This is the name that you use to recognize and open the document in the Model Library folders.
+RTF Template Click on the drop-down arrow and select a document report system-template name, to create a document of that type OK Click on this button to generate the document through the Document Report Generator, containing the information currently displayed in the Specification Manager, within the parameters of the report template.
+At the same time: The Library window opens The 'Formal Reviews' category is created (if it does not already exist) in the Model Library A folder is created with the same name as the Specification Package (if it does not already exist) in the 'Formal Reviews' category The review document name is added to this folder The document is displayed in the 'Team Document' tab for any further editing and modification you need, although the document is effectively ready for immediate use.
+If you have bound the Package to a different Model Library folder, the 'Team Document' is created in that folder instead of under the 'Formal Reviews' category.

-Bind Package to different Team Library folder
+Bind Package to Different Model Library Folder